 The Argus was first published by the Alma Mater Society of Lakehead University (the precursor to the Lakehead University Student Union).
-Our first issue was October 3, 1966 with editor William Inglis.
+Our first issue was October 3, 1966, featuring inaugural editor, William Inglis.

 Students were encouraged to vote on the name of the campus newspaper, with choices ranging from The Argus, The Aurora, The Medium, and The Thunderer.
 By the second issue, the results were in, and the paper was christened The Argus.